Artemi Panarin

-Artemi Sergeyevich Panarin (Арте́мий Серге́евич Пана́рин; born 30 October 1991), nicknamed the "Breadman", or simply "Bread", is a Russian professional ice hockey player who is a left winger and alternate captain for the New York Rangers of the National Hockey League (NHL).
-He has previously played for Vityaz Chekov, Ak Bars Kazan, SKA Saint Petersburg, the Chicago Blackhawks and the Columbus Blue Jackets.
+Artemi Sergeyevich Panarin (Арте́мий Серге́евич Пана́рин; born 30 October 1991), nicknamed the "Breadman", or simply "Bread", is a Russian professional ice hockey player who is a left winger and alternate captain for the Los Angeles Kings of the National Hockey League (NHL).
+He has previously played for Vityaz Chekhov, Ak Bars Kazan, SKA Saint Petersburg, the Chicago Blackhawks, the Columbus Blue Jackets and the New York Rangers.

 Originally an undrafted player, Panarin began his professional career playing in the Kontinental Hockey League in his native Russia.
 He made his NHL debut in 2015 after signing an entry-level contract with the Blackhawks.
 Panarin won the Calder Memorial Trophy in the 2015–16 season as the league's top rookie.

 Early life

-Panarin was born into a Russian family and raised in Korkino, he is a Russian Orthodox Christian.
+Panarin was born into a Russian family and raised in Korkino; he is a Russian Orthodox Christian.
 He developed an early interest in ice skating.
 His maternal grandfather, a former amateur hockey player, encouraged Panarin to play hockey when he was five years old.
 He helped train Panarin and often drove him to hockey tournaments in Tyumen.
 Panarin attended the Traktor Ice Hockey school in Chelyabinsk, where he trained six days a week for six months a year.